 Soon Sze Meng

-Sze Meng is the President, South East Asia of JD.com.
+Sze Meng is the President, International of JD.com.
 Previously he was the Vice President, Business in the International Group of Singtel and also worked in PayPal as the General Manager, Hong Kong, Korea and Taiwan for PayPal.
 He joined PayPal from Visa where he was the VP, Head of Marketing Strategy, Planning and Insights for the Asia-Pacific region and VP, Head of Marketing for China.
 Before Visa, he worked with McKinsey & Co. in Chicago, US, and Monitor Group in Singapore as a management consultant.